5 small towns near Toronto to visit this fall

 The Antique Market in Aberfoyle is a vintage-lover's dream, and there's no better time to check it out than autumn, when the picturesque farmland around Wellington County turns orange and gold.
 Be sure to also make stops in quaint towns like Elora and Fergus while you're in the area.

 For a serious European vibe, head to this small town on the Grand River.
-You can soak up the charm of the historic architecture, hit up the longstanding weekend market, and then make the short trip to Kitchener-Waterloo to indulge in Oktoberfest celebrations in early October.
+You can soak up the charm of the historic architecture, hit up the longstanding weekend market, and then make the short trip to Kitchener-Waterloo.

 Prince Edward County pretty much has it all in the fall.
 From gorgeous scenery to antique markets to wine tastings, the region is a veritable autumn wonderland.
-But don't forget the pumpkins.
-Wellington plays host to one of the biggest pumpkin fests of the year every fall, which means you should check it out as well as Picton.

 The towering hills of Grey County are electric come the fall, offering stunning vistas above Georgian Bay.
 Along with the landscape, the area is packed with fall friendly activities, from outdoor spas, apple trails, to some of the best cycling in the province.